$(2/2/3)$-SAT problem and its applications in dominating set problems: Proofs

 Let $G$ be a 3-regular graph.
 Let $H = G \cup K_4$.
 Then the vertices of $G$ can be partitioned into l-perfect codes if and only if the vertices of $H$ can be partitioned into independent dominating sets.
 This completes the proof. }\end{alii}

+Next, we show that for a given 3-regular graph $G$ deciding whether $G$ is 4-incidence colorable is $ \mathbf{NP} $-complete.

-\begin{aliii}{ A {\it strong vertex coloring} of graph $G$ is a proper vertex coloring of $G$ such that for any $u,w\in N_G(v)$, $u$ and $w$ are assigned distinct colors.
-If $c: V (G)\rightarrow S$ is a strong vertex coloring of $G$ and $|S| = k$, then $G$ is called {\it $k$-strong-vertex colorable} and $c$ is a {\it $k$-strong-vertex coloring} of $G$, where $S$ is a color set.
+\begin{aliii}{ An {\it strong vertex coloring} of graph $G$ is a proper vertex coloring of $G$ such that for any $u,w\in N_G(v)$, $u$ and $w$ are assigned distinct colors.
+If $c: V (G)\rightarrow S$ is an strong vertex coloring of $G$ and $|S| = k$, then $G$ is called {\it $k$-strong-vertex colorable} and $c$ is a {\it $k$-strong-vertex coloring} of $G$, where $S$ is a color set.

 It was shown that for a given graph $G$ whose vertices have degree equal to $k$ or 1 is $(k + 1)$-incidence colorable if and only if $G$ is $(k + 1)$-strong-vertex colorable \cite{Kh5}.
-Since for a given 3-regular graph $G$ determining whether $\chi(G^2)=4$ is $ \mathbf{NP}$-complete (for more details, see part 2 in the proof of Theorem \ref{thm4}), thus for a given 3-regular graph $G$ deciding whether $G$ is 4-incidence colorable is $ \mathbf{NP}$-complete. }\end{aliii}
+Since for a given 3-regular graph $G$ determining whether $\chi(G^2)=4$ is $ \mathbf{NP}$-complete (for more details, see Part $(ii)$ in the proof of Theorem \ref{thm4}), thus for a given 3-regular graph $G$ deciding whether $G$ is 4-incidence colorable is $ \mathbf{NP}$-complete. }\end{aliii}